49ers–Seahawks rivalry: History

 The two teams met in the 2013 NFC Championship Game in Seattle with a trip to Super Bowl XLVIII on the line, with the Seahawks winning 23–17.
 The game ended when Seahawks' cornerback Richard Sherman, whom Harbaugh previously coached at Stanford, tipped an end zone pass that led to a game-ending interception.
-Sherman had his famous postgame interview immediately afterwards, calling out 49ers receiver Michael Crabtree and claiming to be the "best corner in the game".
+Sherman had his famous postgame interview immediately afterwards, calling out 49ers wide receiver Michael Crabtree and claiming to be the "best corner in the game".
 Seattle went on to defeat the Denver Broncos 43–8 in Super Bowl XLVIII to win their first Super Bowl championship.
 San Francisco had represented the NFC in a losing effort in Super Bowl XLVII the previous season.
 In 2018, Richard Sherman joined San Francisco and took them to Super Bowl LIV while coming a quarter short sparked the rivalry for a short while then it died down again.

 After drafting Russell Wilson in 2012, the Seahawks dominated the rivalry, holding a 17–4 record against the 49ers before Wilson's departure in early 2022.
-After Wilson's departure, the 49ers turned the rivalry around, winning six in a row, which is the longest win streak for the 49ers against the Seahawks, before the Seahawks ended the streak with a 20–17 victory on 17 November 2024, which in turn came courtesy of a Geno Smith rushing touchdown.
+After Wilson's departure, the 49ers turned the rivalry around, winning six in a row, which is the longest win streak for the 49ers against the Seahawks, before the Seahawks ended the streak with a come-from-behind 20–17 victory on 17 November 2024, which Geno Smith won with a rushing touchdown 12 seconds before the end of the game.
+This was Smith's only victory over the 49ers, following five losses.

+In the 2025 NFL season, the two teams met in the playoffs for the third time, and this time Seattle won 41–6.
+This game was a rematch of the Week 18 game to determine the #1 seed in the NFC, which Seattle won 13–3.